-The clot acutely is isodense on T1 and hypointense on T2 (this can mimic a flow void), with subacute clot becoming hyperintense on T1.
-All the findings listed in the CT section are also seen on MRI.
-MRV will demonstrate lack of flow.
+The clot acutely is isointense on T1 and hypointense on T2 (this can mimic a flow void), with subacute clot becoming hyperintense on T1.
+All the findings listed in the CT section can also be seen on MRI.
+MRV will demonstrate a lack of flow.

-For high attenuating cerebral veins on a noncontast CT scan consider, high haematocrit and/or haemoglobin levels 5.
+For high attenuating cerebral veins on a non-contrast CT scan, consider high hematocrit and/or hemoglobin levels 5.

 - 1. Schell CL, Rathe RJ.
 Superior sagittal sinus thrombosis.
 Still a killer.
 West.
 J. Med.
 1988;149 (3): 304-7.
 Free text at pubmed - Pubmed citation

 - 2. Lee EJ.
 The empty delta sign.
 Radiology.
 2002;224 (3): 788-9. doi:10.1148/radiol.2243990978 - Pubmed citation